ChrNorre/Norre-ppnm/exam - Yet another cubic sub-spline/readme.txt

 COMMENTS:

+Please note that my figures are multiplots (Interpolation, derivative, integral, from left to right),
+	so if you view them on github, you will have to scroll to the side to see the others

 From the example plots I would say that my cubic sub-spline is somewhere between regular cubic and Akima,
 	in the sense that my sub-spline doesn't eliminate wiggles imediately, like Akima, but one point over.
 This is no surprise, as for Akima, the Si'(xi) is calculated as a weighted linear combination of